jb1z/OOP_22/README.md

 }
 ```

-But we can do it this way (by receiving an object like a method's parametr):
+But we can do it this way (by receiving an object like a method's parameter):

 ```cpp
 static void changeColor(Apple &apple, string color){ // we can do like this